 What is mycology?
-Mycology, at its most basic, is the study of mushrooms.
-But there is so much more to know about this fascinating and extremely important field
+Mycology is the study of mushrooms, but there is so much more to know about this fascinating and extremely important field

-What is mycology in the 21st century: A new definition
+What is mycology in the 21st century: Mycology is the study of mushrooms, but we also have a new definition

 What is Mycology: Mushroom Cultivation

 Mushroom cultivation is a huge positive field of mycology.
 In Asia there are over 10 research institutes and hundreds of scientists dedicated to the science and research of mushroom cultivation, here in the US, where we are still in the mushroom dark ages, there is probably 1 department in the entire country, at the University of Pennsylvania that looks at mushroom cultivation.
 With a minuscule 15 or so species of mushrooms cultivated in the US of the 1000's of edible mushrooms there is plenty of room to grow.
 Per capita consumption of mushroom is increasing in the US and will likely only expand in the coming years.
 Research and education looking at and promoting new methods of cultivation, new species of cultivation, increased consumption, methods of preparation and use, will be important as mycology continues to grow.

 What is Mycology: Mushroom Supplements

 Mushroom supplements are a rapidly expanding field.
 With growth expected to go from 20 billion in 2018 to 33 billion in 2024 much more research can go into the health benefits mushrooms offer and the difference between supplements on the market.
 The pharmaceutical and health care industry is MASSIVE in the United States, Mycology could more and more play a big part in prevention and treatment of diseases in the United States including cancer, neural diseases, anxiety and depression, and mental health.
 From psilocybin to shiitakes, many species of mushrooms are being studied for different potential health effects.